Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 Anne Marie and Laurie have the same Carrying Angle(157 degrees)

 The Posterior Zone / Lower Core player's hip turn appears minimal due to their wide stance width, always wider than the Interior or Anterior Zone players.
 A signature of the Posterior Zone / Lower Core Swing at the top is the position of the lead knee and Center of Mass.
 When motion is paused at the top, the lead knee of the Posterior Zone / Lower Core player points straight ahead in front of the ball.
 The Center of Mass is over the player's trail side.
-These positions are easily created by how the player starts their golf swing (sequencing of motion) as described in writing and on video in Chapter 5.
+These positions are easily created by how the player starts their golf swing sequencing of motion.

 Again, Posterior Zone / Lower Core Players have the widest Stance Widths of all of the Core Regions.